 IT&I provides training on a variety of topics, including Blackboard Learn and Microsoft Office.
 To learn more about training, go to wcsu.edu/technology/training.asp.

 Technology Information for Faculty

-IT&I maintains several technology resource guides for faculty, which explain the services that IT&I provides in more detail:
+IT&I maintains a technology resource guide for faculty, which explain the services that IT&I provides in more detail: